OxalisCommunity/oxalis/README.md

 The Oxalis Community annual meeting scheduled to be held on 25th of March 2021.
 Should you wish to sign up as a member of the Oxalis Community, please use the registration form available from this site: [link](https://www.oxalis.network/join)

 ---
+# Upcoming changes
+NOTE: Please do Not use snapshot version of project as major refactoring is going on.
+* Organizational changes to project - GroupID, Package name refactoring etc.
+* Addition of new approved ICD values
+* Change in default lookup behavior to CNAME (as per Peppol SML specification)

+---

 # Important Information about U-NAPTR regular expression change
 | Update from CEF-EDELIVERY-SUPPORT |
 | --------------------------------- |